makersacademy/chitter-challenge/README.md

 Run the query we have saved in the file 01_create_chitter_table.sql

+To create the test database use the psql command CREATE DATABASE chitter_app_test; and follow the instructions in the file 01_create_chitter_table.sql

 ### Comments

-User Story 1
+User Story 2
-As a Maker
+As a maker
-So that I can let people know what I am doing
+So that I can see what others are saying
-I want to post a message (peep) to chitter
+I want to see all peeps in reverse chronological order

+I attempted User Story 2 first as it seemed like viewing all posts would come before being able to add to those posts.
+This was done by testing and creating a .all method in Chitter.rb.
+I then had to edit the chitter.erb page to display the posts.
+The results displayed were initially in chronological order, which was changed using 'reverse_each' in chitter.erb.

 -